zeroc-ice/ice-builder-visualstudio/README.md

 | Generated Source Extension              | IceBuilderSourceExt                         | .cpp                       | `--source-ext`                      |
 | Additional Options                      | IceBuilderAdditionalOptions                 |                            | (any)                               |

-### Visual Studio 2017 Known Issues
+:warning: Known Issue with Visual Studio 2017

-When using Visual Studio 2017 `Ice Builder` property page does not show up for C++ project in Visual Studio solution files with more than one C++ project.
+With Visual Studio 2017, the `Ice Builder` property page is currently not available in solutions with more than one C++ project.
+Universal Windows (UWP) and C# projects are not affected by this bug.

 ## C# Usage